akashbisht004/basic-mern-project/README.md

-# 🛒 MERN Product Listing App
+# 🛒 Product Listing website

 A simple 2-page e-commerce-style application built with the MERN stack where users can **add** and **view** products for sale.